Southern Alberta - 4th Edition

-From the challenging whitewater of the eastern Rockies to the easy-to-access lakes and long, flat rivers of the prairies, Southern Alberta features a great mix of river paddling and lake paddling.
-Many rivers in the province end up as tributaries of the South Saskatchewan River.
-In the latest edition of our Southern Alberta Backroad Mapbook you will find detailed descriptions of over 60 paddling routes, complete with put-in and take-out locations, length and best season to run them as well as other highlights.
+From challenging whitewater runs that will test even the most advanced paddlers to easy-access lakes and the long, meandering rivers of the prairies, Southern Alberta offers a great mix of paddling opportunities.
+In the latest edition of our Southern Alberta Backroad Mapbook you will find detailed descriptions of 60 paddling routes, complete with put-in and take-out locations, difficulty, length, river highlights and more.

-In the newest edition of our Southern Alberta Backroad Mapbook, you will find detailed information for close to 200 national, provincial and regional parks, as well as recreation areas and Public Land Use Zones.
-From hiking in Banff National Park to paddling in Waterton Lakes National Park and horseback riding in Cypress Hills Interprovincial Park, we have got you covered.
+In the newest addition of our Southern Alberta Backroad Mapbook you will find detailed information for over 160 Provincial, National and Regional Parks, complete with access, activities, highlights and more.
+We also list Public Land Use Zones and recreation sites.
+From hiking in Banff National Park to horseback riding in Cypress Hills Interprovincial Park, we’ve got you covered.

 There are some great areas to explore on snowmobile around the Rocky Mountain foothills and Forestry Trunk Road, and a less noticeable impact on the environment means snowmobiles have more leeway when it comes to finding riding areas in Southern Alberta than ATVs.
-From Cataract Creek to Crowsnest Pass and the Ghost Snowmobile Area and beyond, we have you covered for snowmobiling in Southern Alberta.
+From Cataract Creek to Crowsnest Pass and the Ghost Snowmobile Area and beyond, we have you covered with detailed listings of close to 30 of the best places to sled in Southern Alberta.